pantsman-jp/PBL-Game/README.md

 to the exciting fields of space engineering and space science**.

 ## Disclaimer
-Please review the [disclaimer](docs/disclaimer.en.md) before using this project.
+Please review the [disclaimer](docs/disclaimer.en.md) before using this game.

 ## Installation
 ```